PaulBoon/ehri-indexer-service/README.md

 RESTfull Resources
 ------------------
-Allthough no data is sent in thhe request body, indexing is done via a POST request.
+Although no data is sent in the request body, indexing is done via a POST request.
 The data is retrieved from the Neo4j graph DB using the information in the request uri.

 ### Index by ID